Adkuate/BTA-French-LP/README.md

 ### As a language pack

-After running *Better Than Adventure!*, go to Language Packs, either by clicking on the small icon next to the "Quit game" button at the main menu or in Options > Language Packs.
+After running *Better Than Adventure!*, go to Language Packs, either by clicking on the small icon near the "Quit game" button at the main menu or in Options > Language Packs.
 Then, drag the `.zip` folder there.

 ## Credits

 - Mojang - *Minecraft*'s French (France) translation
 - jonkadelic, skydeckagogo - Official BTA's English language pack
-- Prolyfic - BTA's French (France) language pack
+- RatonGuerrier, Vazanoir, Prolyfic - BTA's French (France) language pack